perfanalytics/pose2sim/README.md

 # Pose2Sim

-> [!WARNING]
-> Since yesterday (7th June, 2026), the openmmlab website has been down and you cannot download their models anymore.
-This is a known issue, and I'm working to find a fix.

 https://github.com/user-attachments/assets/51a9c5a1-a168-4747-9f99-b0670927df95

 **`Pose2Sim` provides a workflow for 3D markerless kinematics (human or animal), as an alternative to traditional marker-based MoCap methods.**